0x-KChau/short-ink/readme.md

 # Short Link

-This is a link shortener
+This is a link shortener built on Meteor and React framework.

+## Author

+Walter Chau